EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 - the following fields from the Key Distribution Request (Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}):
   * the client\_cred parameter containing the Client's public key, if the Client needs to directly send that to the AS2,
   * the scope parameter set to a CBOR array containing the broker's topic as first element and the string "publisher" for publishers and "subscriber" for subscribers as second element
-  * the get_pub_keys parameter set to 0x01 if the Client needs to retrieve the public keys of the other pubsub members
+  * the get_pub_keys parameter set to the empty array if the Client needs to retrieve the public keys of the other pubsub members
   * OPTIONALLY, if needed, the pub_keys_repos parameters

 Note that the alg parameter in the client_cred COSE_Key MUST be a signing algorithm, as defined in section 8 of {{RFC8152}}.